carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ~~~
 {: .output}

-The raster data is quite big.
-It will not be wise to visualize the entire image.
-To investigate the coverage of the image, we can plot the "overview" asset.
+The large size of the raster data makes it time and memory consuming to visualise in its entirety.
+Instead, we can plot the "overview" asset, to investigate the coverage of the image.

 ~~~
 # Get the overview asset